Truly Multivariate Structured Additive Distributional Regression: Truly Multivariate Distributional Regression

-For instance, in the special case that all margins are Gaussian, $\Omega$ is the correlation matrix of the multivariate Gaussian distribution.
-Especially, for the bivariate Gaussian case our parameterization is identical (up to the leading sign) to the parameterization of the correlation coefficient in \citet{KleKneKlaLan2015}. \citet{MurDunCarLuc2013} note that if all margins are continuous, zeros in $\Omega^{-1}$ and therefore in $\Lambda\Lambda^\top$ imply conditional independence.
+For instance, in the special case that all margins are Gaussian, $\bm\Omega(\bm x)$ is the correlation matrix of the multivariate Gaussian distribution.
+Especially, for the bivariate Gaussian case our parameterization is identical (up to the leading sign) to the parameterization of the correlation coefficient in \citet{KleKneKlaLan2015}. \citet{MurDunCarLuc2013} note that if all margins are continuous, zeros in $\bm\Omega(\bm x)^{-1}$ and therefore in $\bm\Lambda(\bm x)\bm\Lambda(\bm x)^\top$ imply conditional independence.

-Additionally, if all margins are continuous Kendall's $\tau$ and Spearman's $\rho$ are monotonic transformations of the entries $\omega_{ij}$ \citep{FanFanKot2002,HulLin2002}.
+Additionally, if all margins are continuous, the pairwise Kendall's tau $\tau_{ld}(\bm x)$ and Spearman's rho $\rho_{ld}(\bm x)$ quantifying the dependence between $Y_l$ and $Y_d$ are monotonic transformations of the entry $\omega_{ld}(\bm x)$, $0\leq l,d\leq D$ \citep{FanFanKot2002,HulLin2002}.
 If at least one of the margins is discrete these direct interpretations no longer hold.
-However, the influence of covariates on the dependence structure can still be interpreted, for example by investigation of mean effect plots as done in Section~\ref{sec: applications}.
+However, the influence of covariates on the dependence structure can still be interpreted, for example by investigating mean effect plots as done in Section~\ref{sec: applications}.

 Alternative parameterizations of the Gaussian copula model are discussed in \citet{PitChaKoh2006,MasVar2012,MurDunCarLuc2013}.
-These however enforce complex restraints on the components of the parameter vector and can therefore not be linked to independent additive predictors.
+These however enforce complex constraints on the components of the parameter vector and can therefore not be linked to independent additive predictors.